jallen8484/AirportSimulator/readme.md

 This is a merge of Version 3.1 from github and my Version 4.0

+4-30-2011 : 11:15am : Josh Charles
+	Added my class diagram to the project and updated

 4-30-2011 : 11:00am : Josh Charles
 	Updated files to get the bugs fixed, code now compiles and does